-Your duties in your Search Engine Optimization (SEO) campaign do not end after launching your website, providing significant content and building links.
+Your duties in your Search Engine Optimisation (SEO) campaign do not end after launching your website, providing significant content and building links.
 Remember, search engine spiders may have visited, indexed and ranked your site better, and searchers may have finally clicked your URL and read your content but all these cannot indicate success – at least not yet.
 This is because you are still left with one more important task to perform: give them clear directions.

 Do not let your site visitors make their own decision.
-As much as you can, you have to establish influence to them.
+As much as you can, you have to establish an influence on them.
 So instead of waiting for their next action, tell them directly what to do: read more information about your products or services, subscribe to your email updates and to make a purchase among others.
 Generally, this is how an effective call to action should work—and this is what your website should include.
 If you have no idea about calls to action and which are the effective ones to use, read the guide below:

 You may think that nothing is wrong with your sentences because they are complete.
-But as an Internet marketer, you should know that “Call us today” is not as good as “Call us today to know more on how you can be rich through the Internet”.
+But as an Internet marketer, you should know that “Call us today” is not as good as “Call us today to know more about how you can be rich through the Internet”.
 In fact, the latter sentence is more persuasive.
 The same goes for “Click here” button.
 Why settle on that when you can opt for “Your dream of having a sexy body is just a click away”.

 In general, try to be as clear as possible, and finish your thoughts.
 Don’t be lazy, and know that this is not a viable stylistic choice.
 As you’ll see below, we do advise you use strong, direct language, but there needs to be something behind it, some kind of pull.

 Do not go around the bush.
 Tell them what to do, like buying your products – but make it more convincing.
-Using “Buy here” as call to action is straight to the point but too simple.
+Using “Buy here” as a call to action is straight to the point but too simple.
 Write “Buy the recipe book today and make your husband appreciate you more”.

 Make it convincing, use imperative, dominant language.
 Get straight to the point, let it be known exactly what you want from your audience, and what you want them to do.
 Find the difference between “You can now download our brochure” vs. “Download our brochure here and now”.